Uninett/Argus/docs/models.rst

    -  If the value is an instance of ``datetime``: the incident is stateful, and was resolved or closed at the given time.
-If the end time is in the future, the incident is onsidered still open.
+If the end time is in the future, the incident is considered still open.
    -  If ``null``: the incident is stateless (i.e. it cannot be closed).
    -  If ``"infinity"``: the incident is stateful, but has not yet been resolved or closed - for example, if it is still open.